jcpetro97/ansible-opensshserver/README.md

-**NOTE:** _The following example is the role being called from a playbook, and adding extra rules that are defined when the role is called at execution time_
+_This is how to call the role with variables defined inside the playbook_

 ```
 - hosts: all